 Remember, your turntable’s plinth is the backbone of your listening experience.
 It’s not just a base but the foundation that holds your music universe together.
 If you choose wisely, you could transform your sound into a seismic wave that shakes the very soul of your room.
 So, don’t underestimate the power of a solid plinth—think of it as the mighty fortress that keeps your precious vinyl treasures safe and sound, delivering pure, unadulterated magic.

-Dual CS 529 Fully Automatic High End Turntable, Walnut
+Dual CS 529 Fully Automatic High End Turntable, Black

-Dual CS 529 Fully Automatic High End Turntable, Walnut
+Dual CS 529 Fully Automatic High End Turntable, Black

 Subchassis construction with rubber dampers